sweetpea-org/sweetpea-py/docs/_source/api/sampling_strategies.rst

            *Non-Uniformity*: Generates trials by repeatedly finding
-           solutions to an experiment design's constraints, but with no guarantee of uniform coverage or even randomness (i.e., each separate use of :func:`synthesize_trials` with this stragegy may produce the same result).
+           solutions to an experiment design's constraints, but with no guarantee of uniform coverage or even randomness (i.e., each separate use of :func:`.synthesize_trials` with this stragegy may produce the same result).

-           *Without Replacement*: When multiple trials are generated in one call to :func:`synthesize_trials`, each of the results is constrained to be distinct.
+           *Without Replacement*: When multiple trials are generated in one call to :func:`.synthesize_trials`, each of the results is constrained to be distinct.
 The number of returned experiments will be less than the requested number if the pool of possible trial sequences is exhausted.